Small Business Diversity Supplement Application Guidance

 BiosketchesThe role of the candidate, and all mentors and senior/key persons who will contribute to the mentoring should be described in the application and their biosketches must be included with the application.

-Candidate Eligibility StatementA signed statement from the Principal Investigator(s) and a business official establishing the eligibility of the candidate for support under this program must include clearly presented information on citizenship, and other eligibility criteria, as specifically outlined in the relevant parent funding opportunity announcement (currently PA-21-345).
+Candidate Eligibility StatementA signed statement from the Principal Investigator(s) and a business official establishing the eligibility of the candidate for support under this program must include clearly presented information on citizenship, and other eligibility criteria, as specifically outlined in the relevant parent Notice of Funding Opportunity (currently PA-21-345).
 The strength of an institution's description and justification for the appointment of an identified candidate will be judged along with all other aspects of the proposed experience, as described in PA-21-345.

 If you have questions about the supplement program requirements or eligibility, please reach out to the designated point of contact below at the pertinent Institute or Center.